NotActuallyJaxon/SDS313_Analyzing_CO2_Emissions_1750-2021/README.md

 This repository contains files used in the creation of this project

-See the pdf for the output
+See the HTML for the output

 See the RMD for the code structure